thisiseth/esp-matter-devices/README.md

 <img src="./doc/ky-3v3-iic.jpg" alt="plot" width="500">

-Although the sensor indeed does report temperature, i would not rely heavily on it - i guess there are reasons it is not advertised as pressure AND temperature sensor
+Although the sensor indeed does report temperature, i would not rely heavily on it - i guess there are reasons it is not advertised as a pressure AND temperature sensor

 ### [doorbell-chime](/doorbell-chime)